daverona/docker-rdkit/README.md

   python3
 ```

+If you quit Python shell, you will exit the container.

 ## Usage

 ### Using as Running Environment

-This section explains how to use RDKit library in the container.
-You run the container with your Python source (not RDKit library source itself but
+You can run the container with your Python source (not RDKit library source
-some source written in Python 3 using RDKit library) mounted to the container:
+itself but some source written in Python 3 using RDKit library) mounted to the
+container:

 ```bash
 docker container run --rm \